astro-zhihuili/ALPACA/README.md

 get_absorption_line_profile(): This function extracts an observed absorption line profile for fitting.
 The format for the data file should be: [velocity (km/s), normalized flux density, normalized flux density uncertainty].

-run_nested(): This function performs a joint fitting of down-the-barrel absorption line profile and a EW v.s. b profile.
-A fitting run can be started via: python3 joint_fitting.py
+run_nested(): This function uses the nested sampling algorithm to perform a joint fitting of down-the-barrel absorption line profile and a EW v.s. b profile.
+A joint fitting run can be started via: python3 joint_fitting.py

-Citations:
+All these functions can be easily modified for other purposes, e.g. plotting model absorption line profiles, or fitting a particular type of dataset.

+Citations
 -------

 If you find ALPACA useful in your research, please cite Li et al. (2023).